 Bell, A. M., R. M. Trapp, and J. Keagy.
 2018.
 Paternal care is highly heritable in sticklebacks.
 Royal Society Open Science

 Bukhari, S. A., M. C. Saul, N. James, M. Bensky, L. R. Stein, and A. M. Bell.
-In press.
+2019.
 Neurogenomic insights into paternal care and its connection to territorial aggression.
 Nature Communications.

 McGhee, K. E., and A. M. Bell.
 2014.
 Paternal care in a fish: epigenetics and fitness enhancing effects on offspring anxiety.
 Proc Biol Sci, B. 281:20141146.